-A life care plan is a life of the current and anticipated future medical needs and costs of someone who has suffered a catastrophic or permanent injury or illness.
+A life care plan is a list of your current and anticipated future medical needs and costs after having suffered a catastrophic or permanent injury or illness.

-Life care plans are often used in personal injury and insurance litigation to help establish the plaintiff’s damages.
+Life care plans are often used in personal injury and insurance litigation to help establish your damages.

-The specific needs addressed in a life care plan will vary from plaintiff to plaintiff.
-But expenses set forth in a life care plan in Nevada often include (without limitation):
+The specific needs addressed in a life care plan depend on you.
+Though expenses set forth in a life care plan in Nevada often include (without limitation):

 - Routine medical care.